Clinic and Internship Information for Spring 2023

 Texas Law has a large and vibrant clinical program, and most students participate in our many clinics and internships.
 Students gain great first-hand experience as they work on real-world issues.
 They learn to integrate skills, theory, strategy, and law, building a bridge between the classroom and the practice of law.

 Don’t know where to start?
-Look at the Eligibility and Enrollment Charts and the brief clinic and internship descriptions below.
+Look at the General Information block to review FAQs, Eligibility and Enrollment Charts, and application information first.
+Then read through the brief clinic and internship descriptions below.

 If you cannot join us for the information session, email the faculty instructors or send your questions to ClinicalEd@law.utexas.edu.

 Scroll down for links to our 16 clinics and 4 internships accepting students for the spring of 2023.